 An important part of any car ownership is servicing.
-With Tesla on the cusp of releasing potentially hundreds of thousands of Model 3 vehicles it’s not surprising that their current service centres are a bit over booked.
+With Tesla already having produced hundreds of thousands of Model 3 vehicles it’s not surprising that their current service centres are a bit over booked.
 But how many Tesla Service Centers are there exactly and can we expect more?

 How Many And Where Are They?